 - Virtual Talk - Coexisting with Cougars

 Join Midpen Management Specialist Matt Sharp Chaney online to learn all about mountain lions!
 Matt will provide an overview of mountain lion biology, habitat and current research.
 He will share how hikers, families and neighbors can stay safe in mountain lion habitat and how public open space agencies like Midpen respond to mountain lion encounters.
 Matt will also touch on Midpen’s Highway 17 Wildlife and Trail Crossings project and important legislation in the works that can help protect mountain lions.
-There will be time for questions and answers after the presentation.
-All ages are welcome!
-Once registered, a link to the online event will be sent out two days in advance of the event.

 - Tour of Alpine Pond